davidOnaolapo/smartHomeSetup/README.md

 ## Setup

-1.Install dependencies on the client side with `npm install`
+1. Install dependencies on the client side with `npm install`

-2.Install dependencies on the server side with `npm install`
+2. Install dependencies on the server side with `npm install`

-3.Create the .env by using .env.example as a reference
+3. Create the .env by using .env.example as a reference

-4.Update the .env file with your correct local information DB_HOST=localhost
+4. Update the .env file with your correct local information DB_HOST=localhost
 DB_USER=smart
 DB_PASS=smart
 DB_NAME=final

-6.Install dependencies: npm i
+6. Install dependencies: npm i

-7.Fix to binaries for sass: npm rebuild node-sass

-8.Reset database: npm run db:reset
+8. Reset database: npm run db:reset

-9.Check the db folder to see what gets created and seeded in the SDB
+9. Check the db folder to see what gets created and seeded in the SDB

-10.Run the server: npm run local
+10. Run the server: npm run local

 Note: nodemon is used, so you should not have to restart your server